RDFLib/sparqlwrapper/MANAGEMENT.md

 ## Contributions

-Every contributor (patchs, pull requests, new features, etc) gets part of ownership by be mentioned as contributor to the project (`AUTHORS.txt`).
+Every contributor (patchs, pull requests, new features, etc) gets part of ownership by be mentioned as contributor to the project (`AUTHORS.md`).

 ## Release